ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 }
 ```

+All implement static constructors to tightly control the content.

 ## Base Classes

 `TRecord` represents the data classes retrieved from the data store using the ORM.
 It's qualified as a `class` that implements an empty constructor `new()`.